i05nagai/memorandum/language/english_speaking.md

     * difference
 * indigenous
     * existing naturally or having always lived in a place; native:
+* reflection
+    * thought
+        * serious and careful thought
+    * On reflection (= after considering it), I decided I had been wrong.
+    * After 30 years as a judge, her reflections on/about justice were well worth listening to.
 * reflect
     * reflect on
         * to affect other people's opinion of sb or sth, esp. in a bad way